Jewel of the Russian Far East 2014

-The area was considered an important ‘frontier or border zone’ during the Cold War it was off-limits to foreigners and even Russians had to get special permission to travel within this zone.
-This, of course, changed in 1992/93 with Perestroika but, it doesn’t mean that it is more accessible.
-It is probably less accessible now than it was as there are fewer people living there and the State-subsidised transport system has collapsed.
-There is no money to replace the ageing fleets of aircraft and ships and few people can afford the prices that are charged today.
+The area was considered an important ‘frontier zone’ during the Cold War, so it was off-limits to foreigners.
+Even Russians had to get special permission to travel here.
+These limitations were changed in 1992/93 with Perestroika but that didn’t make it more accessible.
+If anything it is probably less accessible now than it was, as there are fewer people living in the region and the state-subsidized transport system has collapsed.
+There is no money to replace the aging fleets of aircraft and ships and few people can afford the prices that are charged to travel in this region today.
+This makes it the perfect destination for Expedition Cruising.

-In the winter much of the shoreline is choked by ice, in the summer the lack of roads, scheduled air or shipping services and a lack of infrastructure means it is equally inaccessible.
-During spring and summer the region will have been a hive of activity.
-The thousands of birds that migrated here to take advantage of the phenomenal abundance of food will be preparing to leave.
-The reindeer and Mountain Sheep will be feeding in preparation for the harsh winter while the Brown Bears, which will have fed extensively on berries in the early summer, will be concentrated on the rivers and creeks and feeding on salmon.
-Late summer/early autumn is one of the best times to discover this wilderness.
-The late summer sun and the onset of the autumn colours will make the landscape look like a picture postcard.
+In the winter much of the shoreline is choked by ice.
+During spring and summer the region is a hive of activity.
+In September the thousands of birds that migrated here to take advantage of the phenomenal abundance of food will be preparing to leave.
+The reindeer and mountain sheep will be feeding in preparation for the harsh winter, while fat Kamchatka Brown Bears, which have fed extensively on berries in the early summer, then feasted on salmon in the rivers and creeks, will be dozing in the late summer sunshine.
+Late summer and early autumn is a beautiful time to discover this wilderness.
+The onset of autumn paints vibrant colors on the tundra cloaked hillsides making the landscape a picture perfect postcard.

-Those departing from Nome, Alaska, should arrive in Nome before midday and preferably the previous night.
+Those departing from Nome, Alaska, should arrive in Nome before midday (Sept 4th) but preferably the previous night (Sept 3rd).

 We also plan a landing in Bukhta Gavriila.
 The bukhta (or bay) was named after Commander Vitus Bering’s ship, the St Gabriel, of the First Kamchatka Expedition.
 Behind the expansive beach there is a lagoon we can explore for waterfowl and waders.
 We may also visit what used to be the oldest weather station in Chukotka and the southernmost in the Arctic, which is now abandoned.

 Cape Navarin marks the place where the land bridge to North America began when sea levels were much lower.
-Because of strong tides around the cape there is an abundance of food and it is not uncommon to see large numbers of seabirds and good numbers of Grey Whales which often congregate here too.
+Because of strong tides around the cape there is an abundance of food and it is not uncommon to see large numbers of seabirds and good numbers of Gray Whales that often congregate here too.

 Meinypil’gyno is also an important breeding spot for many species of migratory birds, including Red Knot and critically endangered Spoon-billed Sandpiper.
 Even though the breeding season will be over by September, we have a chance of getting migrants on their way south and see the location where the research team is working hard to save the Spoon-billed Sandpiper.